 - How to insert/remove edge NEF with the support of the central NEF?

-- How to notify the existance of edge NEF to the NF within the 5GC?
+- How to notify the existence of edge NEF to the NF within the 5GC?

 - How to authorize the edge NEF to obtain the network information for certain AF with the support of the central NEF?

 In order to shorten the path between NF(e.g. SMF) which can provide the network information and the AF, the edge NEF can be deployed either within the Operator domain but near the edge (e.g. near or within the UPF) or within the domain of ECSP.
 No matter where the edge NEF locates, the Operator has the full control over the edge NEF.
-The insertion of edge NEF should be awared by the NF within the 5GC so that the NF can send the network information directly to the edge NEF.
+The insertion of edge NEF should be made aware by the NF within the 5GC so that the NF can send the network information directly to the edge NEF.
 Since the edge server belonging to different ECSP may be deployed within a same edge area.
 The edge NEF need to know which edge server needs to be provisioned.
 In addition, different edge server may require service from edge NEF regarding different type of network information.
 The differentiation of network information provisioning also needs to be implemented.

 In order to solve the aforementioned issue, this contribution proposes a solution for the management of edge NEF.